 Choosing the right focus Area: All types of business entity firstly identify the needs of the customers.
 In this point of view, social business is not dissimilar from existing business model.
 Social business also concentrates its efforts to addressing the unmet social need or unsolved social problem.
-So, there are three factors should be considered when choosing the required right focus area -First, companies should start from a baseline of their core capabilities, goals and potential business interest; second, to develop a sound understanding of the root cause or causes of the problems not just its symptoms; third, to understand the landscape of stakeholders, regulatory environment and activities of other players.
+So, there are three factors should be considered when choosing the required right focus area - First, companies should start from a baseline of their core capabilities, goals and potential business interest; second, to develop a sound understanding of the root cause or causes of the problems not just its symptoms; third, to understand the landscape of stakeholders, regulatory environment and activities of other players.

 Designing a successful business model: To achieve the real impact, however, a social business must tailor its product or service to the needs, culture and local tastes of targeted population.
-After that, one of the biggest challenges for social business is to sell products at affordable prices to the worlds neediest -often the poorest of the poor.
+After that, one of the biggest challenges for social business is to sell products at affordable prices to the worlds neediest - often the poorest of the poor.
 For removing the clash between affordability and sustainability, social business considers three differentiated pricing options.
 One is to charge the lowest possible price to reach people most in need.
 The second option, a moderate premium price, is possible if the additional value is clear.
 The third option is to price products differently for different customer segments, charging prices based on a customer's ability to pay.
 We know that, most of the poor people live in rural areas unreachable through established distribution networks.
 So, to succeed social business must rethink how they physically reach their target customers, adding traditional commercial channels within novative methods of distribution.
 Finally, for many reasons, getting target populations to buy and properly use a new social product is difficult.
 Due to the lack of education, customers are not aware about the value that the social business is offer.
 Therefore, to create demand for its offering, a social business must develop marketing that effectively reaches and communicates a clear value proposition to the target population in need.

 Continuously learning and adapting: Throughout the development process, the business model must be continuously monitored and adapted to ensure that it is economically feasible and delivers real social impact.
 This learn-and-adapt cycle can be approached in one of two ways.
 This "learn by doing" approach involves entering a market quickly with a small-scale prototype and gathering direct feedback i.e. take a fast mover advantage and try to introduce new ideas in the marketplace quickly.
 Another way, some proactive planning, market research, and refinement of the business model can minimize the risk of failure.
-But waiting too long poses its own risk because unless a Building efficient and sustainable operations: Social business can only be achieved long-run benefits, if it building efficient and sustainable operations.
-To remain viable over the long term and increase the social impact, social businesses must structure operations and partnerships effectively, hire and retain the right talent, and design operations to be as lean and efficient as possible.
-If it possible, then social business delivering real social impact and doing so self-sustainably.
+But waiting too long poses its own risk because unless a concept is tested in the market; there is no way to know if it will actually succeed or not.